entering-a-username/anime-website/README.md

 if nav active not being able o hover do i use prisma

+welcome usernameif user is logged in on main

 navbar - done i think? some user links left header - not done